-Journal Entries - The Business & Accounting Manager prepares all entries, including adjusting journal entries.
+Journal Entries - The Chief Financial Officer prepares all entries, including adjusting journal entries.
 The entries are accompanied by an adequate explanation of the entry and are referenced to appropriate supporting documentation.
 They are printed monthly with the financial statements for review purposes and for the record.

 Insurance Control - All Conservancy-owned real properties are to be appropriately insured.
 Staff will review insurance coverage, annually at renewal, each time a new property is acquired and periodically as needs arise.
-The Conservancy currently maintains the following insurance policies; Directors & Officers liability, fidelity liability, employee dishonesty, workers compensation, employment practices liability, crime coverage insurance, general commercial liability insurance (which includes former boiler and machinery policy), and excess liability insurance policy, Coverage is to be based on an amount that is reasonable and customary.
+The Conservancy currently maintains the following insurance policies; Flood, General Liability, Property, Auto, Inland Marine, Commercial Umbrella, Directors and Officers and Entity Liability, Employment Practices Liability, Crime, Workers Compensation, Pollution Liability.
+Coverage is to be based on an amount that is reasonable and customary.